December 5, 2025

 Standard String Handling & Its Inefficiencies

-To understand why we need better solutions, we first need to look at how different database engines handle strings.
+To understand why we need better solutions, we first need to look at how database engines handle strings.

 MediaWiki typically runs on MariaDB using the InnoDB storage engine.
 Short strings are stored within the 16KB data page, while larger ones spill over into separate “overflow pages” on disk.